 2. Return on equity and debt

 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.
-I'll be using a leverage ratio defined as assets divided by equity, which is more appropriate for banks.
-In the United States, about 9 to 12 times is considered normal.
+Let's use a leverage ratio defined as assets divided by equity, which is commonly used for banks.
+In the United States, about 10 to 12 times is considered normal.

 CEO Kelly King has been at the job since 2008.
-Prior to that, he worked at BB&T for nearly three decades and held a number of jobs, including COO.
+He's been at the company for more than three decades in various other positions including chief operating officer.